9-FS/nhentai_archivist/readme.md

 1. Execute the program once to create a default `./config/.env`.
 This means that in the directory of the executable, there should now be a directory called "config" containing a file called ".env".
 You might need to enable seeing hidden files in the file explorer.
 1. Confirm the database directory at `DATABASE_URL` exists, which is `./db/` by default.
 It is possible that it is not created automatically because the URL could point to a remote directory.
 The database file will and should be created automatically.
 1. If you have problems with nhentai's bot protection (error 403), set `CF_CLEARANCE`, `CSRFTOKEN`, and `USER_AGENT`.
-Though I recommend setting the latter 2 in any case.
+Though I recommend setting the latter 2 in any case. `CF_CLEARANCE` is only available if "under attack" mode is enabled.
+If you can't find it next to `CSRFTOKEN`, it is likely not enabled and thus not required.

     ### Mozilla Firefox